harishkotra/embeddadble-chatbot-ui/README.md

 3. The chatbot widget will automatically initialize and appear on your page.

-[... rest of the README content remains the same ...]

 ## Configuration Options

 | Option | Type | Description | Default |